AninditaBasu/writing-technically/docs/source/courses-dita-authoring-topics.md

    -  It's free to use.
    -  It generates HTML, looking at which you'll get a feel of what your "book" will look like on a documentation portal.

+   You can choose to use the free trial version of oXygen Editor as well, but be aware that the trial period gets over in a month, and you cannot start a fresh trial on the same computer.

    Retain your focus on the writing, not the tool.

 ```